 We have a \$225.0 million unsecured revolving credit agreement ("Credit Agreement") with a syndicate of banks, which matures on September 13, 2011.
 Under the Credit Agreement, we can borrow funds at variable interest rates based on the Eurodollar rate or the bank's prime rate, as selected by us.
 Availability of credit requires our compliance with certain financial and other covenants, including a maximum funded debt ratio and minimum interest coverage as defined in the Credit Agreement.
-We generally test our compliance with these financial covenants on a fiscal quarterly basis.
-At August 29, 2009, the interest rates applicable to any of the Company's borrowings under the Credit Agreement would be calculated as LIBOR plus 50 basis points at the time of the respective borrowing.
-As of August 29, 2009, under the Credit Agreement we had no outstanding borrowings and outstanding letters of credit of \$36.5 million, which leaves \$188.5 million available for borrowing as of that date.
+We test our compliance with these financial covenants on a fiscal quarterly basis.
+At August 28, 2010, the interest rates applicable to any of the Company's borrowings under the Credit Agreement would be calculated as LIBOR plus 50 basis points at the time of the respective borrowing.
+As of August 28, 2010, under the Credit Agreement we had no outstanding borrowings and outstanding letters of credit of \$35.9 million, which leaves \$189.1 million available for borrowing as of that date.

 On June 14, 2004, we issued \$165.0 million of fixed and floating rate notes pursuant to a Note Purchase Agreement ("Note Agreement").
 Under the Note Agreement, we issued \$75.0 million of notes with a seven year term (June 2011) bearing interest at 5.27% ("Fixed Rate Notes").
-We also issued \$90.0 million of floating rate notes due in ten years (June 2014) ("Floating Rate Notes").
-Of the Floating Rate Notes, \$15.0 million bore interest at LIBOR plus 75 basis points and were repaid in September 2005.
-The remaining \$75.0 million bore interest at LIBOR plus 70 basis points and were repaid at face value on September 14, 2006.
+We also issued \$90.0 million of floating rate notes which were repaid in September 2005 and September 2006.